zhjilin/RSLC/readme.txt

 This is a wrapper of the above script that will execute UMI counting for more than 2 input files and merge individual count files.

-ALERT: Don't count too many files at the same time (< cpu numbers), because it runs as many processes as your input fastq files.
-This can kill your computer; thus please think about what you are going to do first!
-More than that, each fastq file probably requires a lot of memory, it means the memory will be file numbers* memory usage!!!
+ALERT: Don't count too many files at the same time (< cpu numbers), because it runs as many processes as your input fastq files and requires requires a lot of memory.

 2.2.1 Usage: